-4.1 Descriptive Statistics
+4.1.
+Descriptive Statistics

 This section deals with descriptive statistics.
-This statistics basically gives us insight about measures of central tendency e.g. mean, standard deviation, minimum and maximum values of every variable.
-The results are presented below in table 4.1.1.
+This statistic basically gives us insight about measures of central tendency e.g. mean, standard deviation, minimum and maximum values of every variable.
+The results are presented below in Table 2.